-Students will validate the clinical hours spent at their clinical site by having the Preceptor sign and date a weekly time log and uploading the signed log weekly into the Medatrax Database.
+Students will validate the clinical hours spent at their clinical site by having the Preceptor sign and date a weekly time log and uploading the signed log weekly into the ProjectConcert Database.
 This log must be completed for each clinical site you use during the semester.
+It may be signed electronically or by hand.

-By the end of the clinical week, students will enter the hours into the time log area of Medatrax, run a report of the time log, and have the preceptor sign the log.
+By the end of the clinical week, students will enter the hours into the time log area of ProjectConcert, run a report of the time log, and have the preceptor sign the log.
 It is suggested that students use their smart phone or a computer at the clinical site to log time on their last day in clinic for the week, so you can get the log signed prior to leaving.

-- 1. Note: Additional Instructions are available in the Medatrax Student Manual: https://np.medatrax.com/help/ - a.
+- 1. Note: Additional Instructions are available in the ProjectConcert. - a.
 The Preceptor must sign the time log each week. - b.
-The Student will upload the signed time log into the Assignment Area of Medatrax by Monday at 11:55 PM following the end of the clinical week. - c.
+The Student will ascertain that the signed time log in ProjectConcert by Monday at 11:55 PM following the end of the clinical week. - c.
 Faculty will validate that the student is attending clinical, submitting the time log on a timely basis, and that the Preceptor is validating the hours of the student's attendance. - d.
-A Student Clinical Checklist has been created as a reference tool for students (Refer to Appendix F).
+A Student Clinical Checklist has been created as a reference tool for students (Refer to Appendix E).